 What is Otoplasty?

-Ear reshaping requires a surgeon who not only specializes in facial anatomy but has a keen eye for facial aesthetics.
+Ear reshaping requires a surgeon who not only specializes in facial anatomy but also has a keen eye for facial aesthetics.
 Approximately 5% of the population has overly prominent ears.
 Otoplasty is the name of the procedure where a part or parts of the ear are reshaped so that the ear looks less prominent.

 Otoplasty surgery in Chicago with Dr. Shah is typically a relatively pain-free experience.
 He has pioneered a technique that allows him to perform ear surgery as an in-office procedure.
 In addition, he has co-authored an article on Otoplasty which describes generalities about the procedure.